What to do Following Discharge from a Hospital Stay

 Ethos Home Health Care can assist individuals in receiving support and services to avoid rehospitalization and continue their rehabilitation in the comfort of home.
 Request more information or call our team at (701)809-9319 to learn more about how Ethos can help.

-Copyright 2022 © Baldwin Publishing, Inc. All rights reserved.
-Health eCooking® is a registered trademark of Baldwin Publishing, Inc. Cook eKitchen™ is a designated trademark of Baldwin Publishing, Inc. Any duplication or distribution of the information contained herein without the express approval of Baldwin Publishing, Inc. is strictly prohibited.
+Copyright 2022 © Baldwin Publishing, Inc. Health eCooks™ is a designated trademark of Baldwin Publishing, Inc. Cook eKitchen™ is a designated trademark of Baldwin Publishing, Inc. Any duplication or distribution of the information contained herein without the express approval of Baldwin Publishing, Inc. is strictly prohibited.

 Date Last Reviewed: January 27, 2022